Rioter who encountered senator gets over 4 years in prison

 “He personally forced a 70-year-old Senator to run and find another path to safety.
 Among all the rioters who stormed the Capitol, it is a notorious distinction,” Loeb wrote.

-More than 240 riot defendants have been sentenced, mostly for misdemeanor offenses.
-Only four of them have received longer prison sentences than Pruitt, and all four of those had been convicted of assaulting or obstructing law enforcement officers.
+“He admits that as the events unfolded Mr. Pruitt became overwhelmed by his emotions and true belief that the election results were polluted by fraud,” Jenkins wrote.
+He sought a three-year prison sentence for Pruitt.

-“He thought that the court would be far more lenient on him,” Jenkins added.
+Jenkins’ 10-page sentencing memo doesn’t address Pruitt’s encounter with Schumer, now Senate Majority Leader.

 Vice Media co-founder Gavin McInnes founded the Proud Boys in 2016.
-Before the Capitol riot, the group was best known for street brawls with antifascist activists at rallies and protests.
+Group members call it a politically incorrect men’s club for “Western chauvinists.”
+Before the Capitol riot, they were best known for street brawling with antifascist activists at rallies and protests.

 Dozens of Proud Boys leaders, members and associates have been charged with Capitol riot-related crimes.
-Some have been charged with seditious conspiracy for what authorities say was a plot to forcibly oppose the lawful transfer of presidential power.
+Some, including former Proud Boys national chairman Henry “Enrique” Tarrio, have been charged with seditious conspiracy for what authorities say was a plot to forcibly oppose the lawful transfer of presidential power.

 Prosecutors called Pruitt a “one-man symbol of the angry mob at the Capitol that day.”
 Many of the police officers guarding the Capitol on Jan.
 6 remembered him as an instigator, according to prosecutors.